Automated Insights

 Automated Insights (AI) is an American-based technology company specializing in natural language generation (NLG) software that turns big data into readable narratives.

-Automated Insights is a company that specializes in natural language generation (NLG) technology.
 Their flagship product, Wordsmith, transforms structured data into written narratives, allowing businesses to automate the creation of reports, articles, and other content.
 This technology is used by organizations like the Associated Press to automate the generation of news stories from financial data.

 Automated Insights produced 300 million pieces of content in 2013, which Mashable reported was greater than the output of all major media companies combined.
 In 2014, the company's software generated one billion stories.
 In 2016, Automated Insights produced over 1.5 billion pieces of content.

 History

 The company was founded by Robbie Allen in 2007 while he was a full-time engineer at Cisco Systems.
 The company was initially named Stat-Sheet and provided in-depth statistics for NCAA basketball along with other sports.
 The company then changed its name to Automated Insights in 2011 to mark its expansion into content generation for industries outside of sports.

 Vista Equity Partners acquired Automated Insights in February 2015 but remains independent.

 In October 2015, Automated Insights released its Wordsmith software for beta testing to allow organizations access to natural language generation technology as a SaaS offering.

 Along with Amazon, Automated Insights hosted a hackathon in January 2017 in North Carolina, where it promoted the use of Wordsmith to help voice assistants like Amazon's Alexa.